 By 2009, he says he partnered with his very talented son, Marshall Barabasch Jr., to form MB Concrete Systems, where the duo tackled everything from extremely high-detail themed work to simpler staining and flatwork gigs.

 In 2013, MB Concrete Systems merged with Shaw & Sons to create a new department that would be headed by Barabasch Sr., with his right-hand man, Barabasch Jr., the No. 2 man in charge.
-Barabasch Sr. says the business venture is a great fit because Shaw is the best company he knows of when it comes to high-end architectural concrete while his new Special Project Division is the best at what it does, “making rock all crumbly and cracky.”
+Barabasch Sr. says the business venture is a great fit.
+This is because Shaw is the best company he knows of when it comes to high-end architectural concrete.
+His new Special Project Division is the best at what it does, “making rock all crumbly and cracky.”

 Although the list is too extensive to list here, Barabasch’s more recent handiwork can be seen at the Universal Studios Hollywood Wizarding World of Harry Potter and Jurassic World, as well as throughout Disney’s Cars Land and the Indiana Jones ride.

 CEO of Trademark Concrete Systems Inc. based in California, Boyer has more than 33 years of experience in the decorative concrete industry.
-Prior to founding Trademark in 1997, he was vice president for 11 years of Sullivan Concrete Textures, a well-known and respected pioneering decorative concrete company.
+Prior to founding Trademark in 1997, he was vice president for 11 years of Sullivan Concrete Textures.
+Sullivan Concrete Textures is a well-known and respected pioneering decorative concrete company.

-Trademark, which has offices in Los Angeles and Camarillo, began with a small core of six highly experienced employees before it grew into the 120-person strong company it is today.
+Trademark, which has offices in Los Angeles and Camarillo, began with a small core of six highly experienced employees.
+This was well before it grew into the 120-person strong company it is today.

 From its humble beginnings of residential projects and small commercial work, Trademark is now one of the largest decorative concrete contractors in the United States.
 Today it performs work for a diverse roster of clients including municipalities, retail establishments, major universities, entertainment venues, resorts, museums, churches and medical facilities.